Welcome to Technocamps

 With our Playground Computing programme we deliver day-long interactive workshops in primary schools, one classroom at a time.
 During the 2016-2017 school year we delivered 175 workshops in primary schools to over 4000 pupils and their teachers.

 With our Technoteach programme we are providing vital CPD training sessions to up-skill ICT teachers in the new computer science curriculum.
 In particular, we provide an NQF-level accredited qualification, the Certificate of Teaching of Computing.
-In June 2016, 13 teachers were awarded this certificate following a full year of Technoteach workshops; and there are 18 teachers currently undertaking this certificate training during the 2016-2017 school year.
+Over the past two years 31 teachers have been awarded this certificate following a full year of Technoteach workshops; and there are 46 teachers currently undertaking this certificate training during the 2017-2018 school year.